Bensonn5151/crypto-app/readme.md

 # Crypto-App

-A data engineering and analytics project for ingesting, transforming, and visualizing cryptocurrency market data using **Python, Apache Airflow, Streamlit, and PostgreSQL**.
+A full stack data engineering and analytics project for ingesting, transforming, and visualizing cryptocurrency market data using **Python,Next.js, Apache Airflow, Streamlit, and PostgreSQL**.

 ## 🚀 Features